phillip-haydon/philliphaydon.com/_posts/2012-09-25-my-volume-gets-lowered-reduced-when-swapping-applications-solution.md

 <img src="/images/windows-volume-4.png" />

-Save it all, and reboot. *(Windows 7 seems to work without rebooting, it didn’t take affect in Windows 8 for me until I rebooted)*
+Save it all, and reboot. *(Windows 7 seems to work without rebooting, it didn't take affect in Windows 8 for me until I rebooted)*

 Bam, no more windows taking over my Audio!